Hurricane Dorian could cost insurers $25 billion: UBS

 Insurers faced record bills from hurricanes, earthquakes and wildfires of over $135 billion in 2017 and got some relief in 2018.

-UBS named Swiss Re as its least preferred stock and said its second buy-back was unlikely, with Lancashire, Beazley and SCOR set to gain most from an uptick in prices.
+UBS named Swiss Re (SRENH.S) as its least preferred stock and said its second buy-back was unlikely, with Lancashire (LRE.L), Beazley BEZG.L and SCOR (SCOR.PA) set to gain most from an uptick in prices.

 Reporting by Noor Zainab Hussain in Bengaluru; editing by Carolyn Cohn